 Canadian Inflation Rose In May, Surprising Markets

-Latest News 25 Jun
+Latest News Leslie Blais 25 Jun

 Inflation unexpectedly rose in May, disappointing the Bank of Canada as it deliberates the possibility of another rate cut next month.